elsevierlabs-os/AnnotationQueryPython/docs_src/README.txt

 pip install sphinx_rtd_theme
 ```

-In the current package library directory (for which we want to generate the documentation), load the package in development mode:
+In the current package library directory (for which we want to generate the python documentation), load the package in development mode:
 ```
 pip install -e .
 ```